VaclavDedik/jboss-seam/examples/readme.txt

 Deploying and Testing an Example Application
 ============================================

-These are general instructions for deploying Seam examples.
+These are general instructions for deploying and working with the Seam examples.
 Take a look at the readme.txt in the example to see if there are any specific instructions.

 How to Build and Deploy an Example on JBoss AS
 ----------------------------------------------